xiaoxiaxusummer/xiaoxiaxusummer.github.io/index.md

 ---
-layout: home
+layout: redirect
-title: "Test Homepage"
+title: "Xiaoxia Xu"
-permalink: /
+redirect_to: /about/
 ---

-# Hello!

-If you can read this, the homepage works.